Minnesota Student Survey Frequently Asked Questions

 Are the same questions asked every three years?

-Yes and no. Some questions are asked every three years in order to identify trends in student responses over time.
+Yes and no. Some questions are asked every three years to identify trends in student responses over time.
 However, as new issues emerge and old issues become less relevant, questions are reviewed for their usefulness.
 The MSS Research Team carefully examines all survey items every three years and gathers feedback from stakeholders.
 Since the MSS is already a lengthy survey, new items must have clear rationale and purpose.

 How is the survey given?